KomradeSpectre/AetheriumMod/Tutorials/Item Mod Creation.md

         }
     ```
 30. Create another `GameObject` field under your properties at the start of the class with the `public` access modifier and `static` keyword.
 Name it something like `ItemBodyModelPrefab`.
 This field will be used to set up your `ItemDisplay`, as well as the `RendererInfos` for it.
 As an added bonus in our public class, this allows mod authors to easily add in your `ItemDisplay` to their models by referencing it.
-31. We'll assign the field in our `CreateItemDisplayRules` method by using `Resource.Load<Type>` to load in our `Prefab`.
-For the path, we can use the one we set in our properties already, `ItemModelPath`.
+31. We'll assign the field in our `CreateItemDisplayRules` method by using our `ItemModel` we set up earlier.
 At this point your code should look similar to the following:
     ```csharp
 	using BepInEx.Configuration;
 	using R2API;
 	using RoR2;
 	using System;
 	using System.Collections.Generic;
 	using System.Text;
+	using static MyModsNameSpace.MyMainClass;

 	namespace MyModsNameSpace.Items
 	{
 		public class OmnipotentEgg : ItemBase
 		{
 			public override string ItemName => "Omnipotent Egg";

 			public override string ItemLangTokenName => "OMNIPOTENT_EGG";

 			public override string ItemPickupDesc => "Shoot a projectile out when you are damaged";

 			public override string ItemFullDescription => $"When you are damaged, shoot out a projectile for <style=cIsDamage>{DamageOfMainProjectile}</style> <style=cStack>(+{AdditionalDamageOfMainProjectilePerStack}).";

 			public override string ItemLore => "Since the dawn of man, one egg has always stood above the rest.
 This egg.";

 			public override ItemTier Tier => ItemTier.Tier2;

-            public override string ItemModelPath => "@MyModName:Assets/Models/Prefabs/Item/OmnipotentEgg/OmnipotentEgg.prefab";
+			public override GameObject ItemModel => MainAssets.LoadAsset<GameObject>("OmnipotentEgg.prefab");
-            public override string ItemIconPath => "@MyModName:Assets/Textures/Icons/Item/OmnipotentEgg.png";
+			public override Sprite ItemIcon => MainAssets.LoadAsset<Sprite>("OmnipotentEgg.png");

             public float DamageOfMainProjectile;
             public float AdditionalDamageOfMainProjectilePerStack;